 Non-emergency Communication: In non-emergency situations, parents are asked to refrain from calling the school and asking for messages to be delivered as these messages can often disrupt the learning environment.
+If necessary, parents are encouraged to email their child/ren at their BB&N email address with non-emergency communications.
+Texting students during the day is strongly discouraged.
 Whenever possible, parents should avoid contacting a student until the school day is finished.